 By Lois Anderson

 Editor’s note.
-This alert comes from Oregon Right to Life, NRLC’s state affiliate.
-Lois Anderson is the executive director.
+Lois Anderson is Executive Director Designate for Oregon Right to Life, NRLC’s state affiliate.